suchmememanyskill/OpenCentauri/docs/klipper-via-mainboard-replacement/replace-mainboard.md

 !!! warning

-    The Raspberry Pi Zero W and Zero 2 W are not recommended due to their limited performance and occasional dropouts when restarting Klipper.
+    The Raspberry Pi Zero W and Zero 2 W are not recommended due to their limited performance and occasional USB dropouts when restarting Klipper.

 From our testing, the following boards are known to work: